cmu-phil/py-tetrad/README.md

 # Install

-1. It is necessary to install a JAVA JRE or JDK, preferably the most recent version available with long term support (LTS), certainly **_greater than_ 1.8 (version 8)**.
+1. It is necessary to install a JAVA JRE or JDK, preferably the most recent version available with long term support (LTS), certainly greater than 1.8 (version 8)**.
 For stability across platforms, we find that a [Corretto JRE/JDK Installation](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) works well.

 1. If JAVA_HOME is not already set to the correct location of your Java installation above, you'll need to set it--on a Mac you'd type something like this: in a terminal window: "export JAVA_HOME=/Library/java/JavaVirtualMachines/amazon-corretto-18.jdk".
 Adjust this for your platform and JDK/JRE installation.

-1. Make sure you are using the latest Python--**_at least_ 3.7**--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).
+1. Make sure you are using the latest Python--at least_ 3.7--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).

 1. We use causal-learn, so all of its dependencies, and causal-learn itself, should be installed--see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).